-Renew the Trademark with changes/modification and alterations
+Renew the Trademark with changes/modification and alteration

 Utilizing the requisite fees Form-18 is used to apply.
-The application is reviewed for excellence and quality, before it is finally approved for renewal.
+The application is reviewed for excellence and quality before it is finally approved for renewal.

-Pre-existence of a registered trademark which is possessed by the proprietor/owner (Copy of the Registration certificate)
+Before the existence of a registered trademark which is possessed by the proprietor/owner (Copy of the Registration certificate)

-Address proof & Photo ID of the Applicant
+Applicant, Address proof & Photo ID

 Copy of Application form for trademark registration – Form TM-A